kxle6/gitexampleclisetupcommands/README.md

 Branch 'master' set up to track remote branch 'master' from 'origin'.

-###  If you'd like to create and move to new branch
+###  If you'd like to create and move to a new branch

 `git checkout -b test-branch`